Clopma/bcnc-test/readme.md

 * GET /api/prices (gets the price based on application date, product id and brand id)

+Needs to run a maven clean install to generate the controller api.
-Run the application by running BCNCTestApplication.java, no parameters required.
+Then just run the application by running BCNCTestApplication.java, no parameters required, default profile.

 A Open API codegen generated API will be exposed at localhost:8080/api/ and can be accessed through SwaggerUI on http://localhost:8080/api/swagger-ui/index.html